redux-saga/saga-query/README.md

 Data fetching and caching using redux-saga.
 Use our saga middleware system to quickly build data loading within your redux application.

+**This library is undergoing active development.
+Consider this in a beta state.**

 - [Examples](#examples)
 - [Simple fetch](#show-me-the-way)
 - [How does it work?](#how-does-it-work?)